Reactivity Is Fixable

 It’s not.

 Reactivity isn’t who your dog is.
-It’s a learned pattern, one that can be unlearned.
+It’s a learned pattern that can be unlearned.
 Dogs aren’t born reactive.
 They become reactive because their environment, routines, genetics, and responses taught them to be.

-If a dog barks, lunges, or explodes every time they see another dog, it’s not because they’re irreparably broken.
-It’s because no one has made it clear that behavior isn't appropriate.
+If a dog barks, lunges, or explodes every time they see another dog, it’s not because they’re irreparably broken, dysfunctional, or crippled by anxiety.
+It’s because no one has made it clear to them that their behavior isn't appropriate.

 Every time the dog rehearses that outburst, the brain gets better at it.
 The more it happens, the faster it happens, and the more satisfying that behavior becomes... until it’s hardwired.